Dani Evans: America's Next Top Model Cycle 9

 Evans appeared in a Cycle 9 episode posing in an Akademiks photoshoot for Seventeen magazine with challenge winner Lisa Jackson along with fellow contestants chosen to participate, Janet Mills and Ebony Morgan.

 Career

 After the show, Evans signed with Ford Models as part of her prize.
 She is now signed with Elite Model Management.

 Monrowe

-In 2017, Dani launched Monrowe, a unisex hat company named after and inspired by her jazz-musician grandfather, Monrowe Franklin.
+In 2017, Evans launched Monrowe, a unisex hat company named after and inspired by her jazz-musician grandfather, Monrowe Franklin.